Skip to main content

 Can I negotiate a junk removal quote?

-On-site estimates have some room, especially if you can consolidate the pile or flex your schedule to a weekday.
-The best leverage is getting two written quotes and showing them to the provider you prefer.
+On-site estimates have some give, especially if you consolidate the pile or flex to a weekday.
+The strongest move is two written quotes, then showing them to the provider you prefer.

 Are there hidden fees I should ask about?

-Ask specifically about mattress disposal surcharges, refrigerant recovery for appliances, e-waste fees for old TVs, and any fuel or travel minimums.
-A clean written quote should list those before the crew lifts a box.
+Ask specifically about mattress surcharges, refrigerant recovery on appliances, e-waste fees for old TVs, and any fuel or travel minimums.
+A clean written quote lists those before the crew lifts a box.

 Need the job done?